Activating More Pixels in Image Super-Resolution Transformer: Methodology

 \subsection{Motivation}

-Swin Transformer~\cite{swin_t} has already demonstrated excellent performance in image super-resolution~\cite{swinir}.
+Swin Transformer~\cite{swin_t} has already presented excellent performance in image super-resolution~\cite{swinir}.
 Then we are eager to know what makes it work better than CNN-based methods.
 To reveal its working mechanisms, we resort to a diagnostic tool -- LAM~\cite{lam}, which is an attribution method designed for SR. With LAM, we could tell which input pixels contribute most to the selected region.
 As shown in Fig.~\ref{lam}, the red marked points are informative pixels that contribute to the reconstruction.
 Intuitively, the more information is utilized, the better performance can be obtained.
 This is true for CNN-based methods, as comparing RCAN~\cite{rcan} and EDSR~\cite{edsr}.
 However, for the Transformer-based method -- SwinIR, its LAM does not show a larger range than RCAN.
 This is in contradiction with our common sense, but could also provide us with additional insights.
-First, it implies that SwinIR has a much stronger mapping capability than CNN, and thus could use less information to achieve better performance.
-Second, SwinIR still has improvement space if it could exploit more input pixels.
-As depicted in Fig.~\ref{lam}, the reconstructed pattern that is marked in blue box by SwinIR is inferior to RCAN.
-The channel attention scheme helps RCAN see more pixels, which may also be beneficial for Transformer.
+First, it implies that SwinIR has a much stronger mapping ability than CNN, and thus could use less information to achieve better performance.
+Second, SwinIR may restore wrong textures due to the limited range of utilized pixels, and we think it can be further improved if it could exploit more input pixels.
+Therefore, we aim to design a network that can take advantage of similar self-attention while activating more pixels for reconstruction.
+As depicted in Fig.~\ref{lam}, our HAT can see pixels almost all over the image and restore correct and clear textures.

-Besides, we can observe obvious blocking artifacts in the intermediate feature maps of SwinIR, as presented in Fig.~\ref{feature}.
-These artifacts are caused by the window partition mechanism, and this phenomenon suggests that the shifted window mechanism is inefficient to build the cross-window connection.
+Besides, we can observe obvious blocking artifacts in the intermediate features of SwinIR, as shown in Fig.~\ref{feature}.
+These artifacts are caused by the window partition mechanism, which suggests that the shifted window mechanism is inefficient to build the cross-window connection.
 Some works for high-level vision tasks~\cite{cswin,shufflet,palet,moa} also point out that enhancing the connection among windows can improve the window-based self-attention methods.
-Based on the above two points, we investigate channel attention in the Transformer-based model and propose an overlapping cross-attention module to better aggregate cross-window information for the window-based SR Transformer.
+Thus, we strengthen cross-window information interactions when designing our approach and the blocking artifacts in the intermediate features obtained by HAT are significantly alleviated.